trevorsandy/lpub3d/assets/docs/lpub3d/README.txt

 -Fix: Backup parameter files during install (r778) *Backup user-editable parameter files that must be overwritten during installation of updates.
 This way, any additions created by the user will not be lost.
 However, it will be necessary to manually update the new parameter file with your additions.
 -Fix: Refactor fade step behaviour (r777)
- *Update fadeStepColorParts.lst attributes to allow faster library parsing to generate static colour parts.
+ *Update fadeStepColorParts.lst attributes to allow faster library parsing to generate static color parts.
  NOTE: FILE UPDATE REQUIRED. fadeStepColourParts.lst file updated with new required column so it is necessary to update your installed file.
 LPub3D will automatically backup and overwrite the existing file during installation.
 -Fix: Adjustable renderer process timeout (r776)
  *All the user to manage the amount of time to keep alive the renderer process.
 The default is 6 minutes but can be changed between -1 which is run indefinitely and 99 minutes.
 For high definition using POV-Ray, rendering process time can easily exceed the default.
 This setting is located at Preferences/Rendering/Process timeout.